 Justice Conversation

 Justice is often a cry for some kind of repair when harm has happened.
 Often the harm is egregious, or so long-sustained that it cannot be truly restored to some previous state of health.
 What is needed is a righting of the relationship of the stakeholders to each other.
-It is only through the repair of relationship, one that restores each party to dignity, with attention to each person’s needs, accepted accountability, and collective mourning for what has been lost, that the needed healing can take place.
+With attention to each person’s needs, the parties must share in dignity and collective mourning for what has been lost, and recognize accountability and actions that are needed for healing.

 Love cannot exist outside of relationship.
-When we hold each other in dignity, with attention to each other’s needs, accept accountability, and mourn our losses and heal together, it brings us to a space where we also share joy together, and live in community together.
+When we give attention to each other’s needs, hold each other in dignity, mourn our losses, are accountable for changing our actions, and heal together, it brings us to a space where we also share joy together, and live in community together.
 This is why love, and only love, is the root of all justice.

 Justice Conversation